wl-hackclub/make-campaign/README.md

 I also created a QR code from Hack Club's mascot, Orpheus, that led to that website, and printed out flyers with it.
 This time, I actually managed to print 15 pages (90 flyers).
 This _really_ got people talking.

 # Thursday
 I decided not to do anything on Thursday.
 I wanted to make sure I wasn't introducing too many new things before some people got a chance to catch up on the previous day's things.
-So, on Thursday, I took a break.
+So, on Thursday, I took a break and let people keep scanning the QR codes that apparently weren't picked up by the school's cleaning crew on Wednesday night.

 # Friday and Monday
 We have a new intermediate school opening up in our district, and we had Fall Break early this year so that the faculty at the current intermediate school could move all of the things over to the new intermediate school.
 So, we didn't have school on Friday or Monday to promote.